How to Frame a Puzzle

 None of this is completely necessary – the puzzle will likely hold up just fine with just glue on the front.
 But, if you know you’ll be moving it a lot or if it’s in an area where it could get bumped, it’s not a bad idea!

-The typical options for mounting the puzzle are wax paper, parchment paper, or foam board.
+As for more formal methods, your typical options for mounting the puzzle are wax paper, parchment paper, or foam board.
 Wax and parchment paper can sometimes have some non-stick elements to them that will affect adhesion, so if you struggle you can try using an acid-free paper.
 Foam board will give the most durability, but adds thickness, which could affect framing.

 Simply cut your mounting material to the same size as your puzzle, add glue to the back of the puzzle, and then press it on top.
 You can use books or something else as a weight to help hold it in place while it dries.

-Frame the puzzle
+Step Five: Frame the Puzzle

 Remember that a puzzle (especially with a backing) is going to be thicker than a normal photo.
 A regular frame won’t work as well as one specifically made for puzzles!